The Promise of Capitalism Has Failed But You Can Still Win

 These are empty promises because the bosses and business owners benefit the most from those beliefs.

-They convince the masses they need their products.
-They convince them they must acquire their products to better fit in and make life easier—products they don’t really need and, in many cases, already have.
+They convince the masses that they need their products.
+They convince them they must acquire their products to fit in better and make life easier.
+Products they do not need and, in many cases, already have.

 Does this sound like something the masses should be interested in?
 Do you think this is a good deal for them?